ra559/cis106/_labs/lab2.md

 ## Question 5 | Complete the following tasks

-4. Using the software center, Install VS Code.
-Install all the extensions of VS Code
+1. Download and install [VS Code](https://code.visualstudio.com/) Install all the extensions of VS Code
   * Live Server
   * Markdown All in one
   * Markdown Preview Enhanced